-Under the Partnership Agreement of the Operating Partnership, the Issuer, as the sole general partner of the Operating Partnership, is responsible for the management of the Operating Partnership's business and affairs.
-Moreover, each of the Principals serves as an executive officer of the Issuer and as a member of the Issuer's Board of Directors on a staggered basis.
-Accordingly, the Principals have substantial influence over the management of the Issuer and the Operating Partnership.
-See also "--Conflicts of Interest."
+Under the Partnership Agreement, the Company, as the sole general partner of the Operating Partnership, is responsible for the management of the Operating Partnership's business and affairs.
+Through their ownership interests in the Company and the Operating Partnership, the Principals (together with certain family members) beneficially own approximately 21% of the OP Units.
+Moreover, each of the Principals serves as an executive officer of the Company and as a member of the Company's Board of Directors on a staggered basis.
+Accordingly, the Principals have substantial influence over the management of the Company and the Operating Partnership.
+See also "Risk Factors - Conflicts of Interest."